cfm/terraform-metal-securedrop-staging/README.md

 127.0.0.1:2
 ```

-Your Tails domain will be available via VNC at `localhost:5900` with the
+If you used the SSH invocation above, your Tails domain will be available via
-VNC password `tails`.
+VNC at `localhost:5900` with the VNC password `tails`.
+You can use a VNC client
+like `vinagre` (connect using the VNC protocol).

 ## Things to know